Getting started: Push Notifications in Swift

 This guide will get you started with Ably Push Notifications in a new SwiftUI application.

-You'll learn how to set up your AppDelegate to manage push notifications, register devices with Ably, send push notifications, subscribe to channel-based push, handle incoming notifications, and implement location-based push notifications.
+You'll learn how to set up your AppDelegate to manage push notifications, register devices with Ably, publish push notifications, subscribe to channel-based push, handle incoming notifications, and implement location-based push notifications.

 Prerequisites